bertilmuth/requirementsascode/README.md

 In use case theory, a use case specifies interactions between users and the system.
 In requirements as code, an interaction is:
 * a message class, and
-* a message handler.
-It defines how the system reacts when receiving an instance of the message class.
+* a message handler that defines how the system reacts when receiving an instance of the message class.

 The message handler handles the message
 * without returning anything,